modelrockettier/docker-corosync-qnetd/README.md

 # Dockerized Corosync QNet Daemon

-Sets up a Corosync v3 QNet Daemon for use with Proxmox v6.
+Sets up a Corosync v3 QNet Daemon for use with Proxmox v6 (32-bit ARM v7 build).

 This allows you to deploy an external voter on a server that is not running Proxmox (e.g. a NAS).
 The external voter mainly serves to break ties (e.g. if